ory/docs/docs/keto/sdk/api.md

 {}
 ```

+_RemoveOryAccessControlPolicyRoleMembersReader
-_RemoveOryAccessControlPolicyRoleMembersReader is a Reader for the
+RemoveOryAccessControlPolicyRoleMembersReader is a Reader for the
 RemoveOryAccessControlPolicyRoleMembers structure._

 #### Properties